 - Regardless of whether or not a conflict exists, the proposal will be submitted to the agency.
 The form is kept on file in DSR and is not sent to the agency.
 However, an institutional certification that the University's policy is active and in compliance with the federal regulation will be transmitted to the agency.
 Should the proposal be funded, the University will review the conflict and determine the appropriate management or disposition of the sponsored work and outside activity.

 Please contact the Assistant Director for Compliance, Office of Research Compliance, if you have questions or require assistance.

-The indirect cost rate is negotiated with the U.S. Department of Health and Human Services (UF’s cognizant audit agency) and reflects the rate of reimbursement for real, audited, facilities and administration costs incurred in the conduct of research.
-Included among these costs are: depreciation and use allowance costs of buildings and equipment, maintenance and repairs, janitorial services and utilities, hazardous waste disposal; libraries; and general administrative costs such as sponsored programs administration, departmental and general administration (accounting, purchasing, legal services, personnel compliance).
-These costs are "indirect", or general research support costs, because they are not included in the "direct" portion of the budget allocated for specific project research and typically cannot be ascribed to an individual project.
-They relate to the conduct of research in general, regardless of the source of funding, and therefore must be applied to all grants and contracts .
+The University’s Facilities and Administrative (F&A) rate is negotiated with the U.S. Department of Health and Human Services and reflects the cost of real, auditable expenses incurred in the conduct of research.
+Included among these costs are depreciation costs of buildings and equipment, maintenance and repairs, janitorial services, utilities, hazardous waste disposal, libraries, and general administrative costs such as sponsored programs administration, departmental administration and general administration (accounting, purchasing, legal services, personnel, and compliance).
+These costs are "indirect" because they are not easily identified with a specific project and therefore are not included in the "direct" portion of the budget.
+Such indirect costs support the conduct of research, regardless of the source of funding, and therefore must be applied to all sponsored projects.

-Click here for the University's Indirect Cost Rates.
+Click here for the University’s current F&A Rates.